Pôle Véhicule du Futur, France

 Thomas Röhr obtained a diploma in mechanical engineering at RWTH Aachen in the 1990.
 He then worked at University of Kassel and with BMW in Berlin and Munich in the domains of traffic management and planning and mobility in general.

 In 2011 he entered ESTA School of Business & Technology.
-Since May 2016 he started working part-time for Pôle Véhicule du Futur where he is in charge of the development of European R&D activities.
+Since May 2016 he started working part-time for Pôle Véhicule du Futur where he was in charge of the development of European R&D activities.

 In this role, he was one of the initiators of the European Automotive Cluster Network EACN and has been assigned Secretary General by the Executive Board in early 2021.